Earning cash for silverware is a quick to make some money without giving up something significant, or essential from your home.

 Pure silver is what most people hope for when they decide to sell their flatware for cash.
 The easiest way to spot it is to look for a hallmark somewhere on the pieces.

 Although it may be accompanied by design, most pure silver is marked clearly with 999 to show that it’s 99.9% silver, as pure as possible.

-This silverware shouldn’t be eaten off of more than a handful of times a year and would be something both highly prized and highly priced.
+This silverware shouldn’t be eaten off of more than a handful of times a year.

 Silver-plated flatware has an extremely thin layer of silver (measured in microns) on top of a more common and less expensive metal type.
 The most common types it covers are copper, brass, white metal, or nickel.